scalabli/quo/docs/arguments.rst

 Arguments
 =========

-.. currentmodule:: click
+.. currentmodule:: quo

 Arguments work similarly to :ref:`options <options>` but are positional.
-They also only support a subset of the features of options due to their syntactical nature.
-Click will also not attempt to document arguments for you and wants you to :ref:`document them manually <documenting-arguments>` in order to avoid ugly help pages.
+They also only support a subset of the features of options due to their syntactical nature. quo will also not attempt to document arguments for you and wants you to :ref:`document them manually <documenting-arguments>` in order to avoid ugly help pages.